accessibility-luxembourg/accessibilite.public.lu/content/en/mentions-legales.md

 #### What are cookies and what are they used for?

 A cookie is a small text file recorded and/or read by your browser on the hard disk of your device (PC, laptop or smartphone, for example) and deposited by the websites you visit.
-Almost all websites use cookies in order to function properly and optimise their ergonomics and functionalities.
+Almost all websites use cookies in order to function properly and optimise their ergonomics and features.

 #### Our cookies